Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Digital Twins in Energy: Operating Grids Without Surprises

 The energy sector is one where digital twins are moving from pilot to real operation.
-The reason is clear: incident cost (blackout, turbine blowout, wind farm shutdown) is high; infrastructure is ever more complex (distributed renewables, smart grids, prosumers); and compute + data capability finally allows it.
+The reason is clear: incident cost — blackout, turbine failure, wind farm shutdown — is high; infrastructure is ever more complex (distributed renewables, smart grids, prosumers); and compute and data capability finally allows it.
 This article covers concrete applications, measurable results, and realistic obstacles.

 Which Problems They Solve Here

-In energy, digital twins cover three big cases:
+In energy, digital twins cover three large cases:

 • Transmission and distribution grids: simulate flows under scenarios (demand, wind, failures) before they happen.